Grayling Charter Township, Michigan: History

 The township was named for the grayling fish that lived in the Au Sable River.

+Government

+The township's supervisor leads township board meetings, develops the township budget, is the legal representative of the township, appoints members to local bodies and assists the assessor in valuations; building department is responsible for plan review, issues permits, inspections, code enforcement and recordkeeping; the tax assessor discovers, records and values real estate and personal property to create an annual roll for township property taxes; the clerk keeps the records and papers of the township, registers eligible voters and conducts elections; the township treasurer collects taxes, has custody of township funds and generates financial reports concerning investments, receipts and expenditures to the township board and state.

 Geography

 According to the United States Census Bureau, the township has a total area of 174.40 sqmi, of which 170.40 sqmi is land and 4.00 sqmi (2.29%) is water.
 Grayling Township is the second-largest charter township by land area in the state of Michigan (after Ironwood Township) and also the largest municipality by land area in the Lower Peninsula.

 Grayling Township occupies a large area in the center of Crawford County and extends west to the border with Kalkaska County.
 The city of Grayling is located southwest of the township center, along Interstate 75, which serves the township with five exits.
 Camp Grayling, the main training facility for the Michigan National Guard, occupies all of the township west of the city of Grayling.

 The Au Sable River flows west to east across the center of the township, joined by its East Branch from the north, while Lake Margrethe is in the western part of the township within Camp Grayling.
 Hartwick Pines State Park is also located within Grayling Township.